ligerlac/torchlogix/README.md

     in_dim=784,               # number of inputs
     out_dim=16_000,           # number of outputs
     device='cuda',            # the device (cuda / cpu)
-    implementation='python',  # the implementation to be used (native cuda / vanilla pytorch) connections='random',     # the method for the initialization of the connections parametrization='raw',    # classic 16 weights per node (one per gate) one of two 4-weight parametrizations ('anf' or 'walsh') weight_init="residual",   # weight initialization scheme ("random" or "residual")
+    connections='random',     # the method for the initialization of the connections parametrization='raw',    # classic 16 weights per node (one per gate) one of two 4-weight parametrizations ('anf' or 'walsh') weight_init="residual",   # weight initialization scheme ("random" or "residual")